A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Examples

 We first check {\Cpx} by considering the set \(\sH_0\) of supporting subspaces.
 This is the 8-fold symmetric configuration of 4 lines through the origin, of the form \(\ell_n \coloneqq \langle \xi_8^n \rangle_\R\).
 We consider their stabilisers, whose projections to internal space are the intersections \(\ell_n \cap \Gamma_<\).
 For example, \(\xi_8^0 = 1\), \(\xi_8 + \xi_8^{-1} = \sqrt{2}\in \ell_0\) give two linearly independent elements in \(\Gamma_<\) generating the (projection of) the stabiliser of \(\ell_0\), which we see is rank \(2\) (clearly not higher, or \(\Gamma_<\) could not be dense).
 By rotational symmetry the same is true of the other \(\ell_n\) and \(\rk(H) = 2\), \(\beta_H = 1\) for each \(H \in \sH\).
 By Theorem \ref{thm: generalised complexity}, \(p(r) \asymp r^2\) so {\Cpx} holds.

 Note that the projected stabiliser considered above, \(\langle 1,\sqrt{2} \rangle_\Z\), is Diophantine as a densely embedded subgroup of \(\ell_0 \cong \R\), since \(\sqrt{2}\) is badly approximable (see Example \ref{ex: 2-to-1 Diophantine}).
 Similarly, the other stabilisers are Diophantine in their supporting subspaces, for example \(G_1 \coloneqq \langle \xi_8,\sqrt{2}\xi_8 \rangle_\Z \leq \ell_1\) is Diophantine as a subgroup of \(\ell_1\).
 Sums of Diophantine lattices of equal rank and embedding dimension (into complementary spaces) are still Diophantine (more generally, see \cite[Lemma 5.5]{KoiWalII}), so that \(G_0 + G_1\) is Diophantine in \(\ell_0 + \ell_1 = \intl\).
-Since \(\rk(G_0 + G_1) = 4\) it is finite-index in \(\Gamma_<\), which is thus Diophantine by Lemma \ref{lem: Diophantine under finite index}.
+Since \(\rk(G_0 + G_1) = 4\) it is finite index in \(\Gamma_<\), which is thus Diophantine by Lemma \ref{lem: Diophantine under finite index}.
 Since the scheme is constant stabiliser rank, by Definition \ref{def: Diophantine scheme} property {\D} holds.
 Since {\Cpx} also holds, {\LR} follows from Theorem \ref{thm: main1}.
+Of course, the same would be true if we replace the standard Ammann--Beenker window with any other which has the same set \(\sH_0\) of supporting hyperplanes and retains weak homogeneity, which could be non-convex or disconnected.